lambrospetrou/lambrospetrou.github.io/_posts/2016-04-25-yet-another-spito-rewrite-aws/2016-04-25-yet-another-spito-rewrite-aws.md

 ### Amazon DynamoDB

 [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) is used to store the text or the URL that you upload to the service.
-I was considering to use S3 again for that but I will update the API and use S3 only for large sized text (now the service only allows you to post text up to 128KB).
+I was considering to use S3 again for that but Dynamo is much faster for small texts.
+I will update the API in the future and use S3 for large-sized text (now the service only allows you to post text up to 128KB).

-Dynamo allows the service to provide super-fast latencies for fetching the so-called **Spits** (my naming for text you upload to the service) and also provides durability and high-availability of the data.
+DynamoDB has very low latency and allows the service to provide super-fast retrieval of the so-called **Spits** (my naming for the uploaded text) and also provides durability and high-availability of the data.

 ### AWS Elastic Beanstalk

 [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) is a tool that I just learnt recently, and I loved it instantly.
 Super-easy to use and you get all the benefits of autoscaling and custom bootstrapping out-of-the-box.
 You, as a user, just need to upload your source code or binary of the application.

-Beanstalk handles the **Spito API** servers inside a managed auto-scaling group and that behind an elastic load balancer, all handled by beanstalk itself.
+Beanstalk handles the **Spito API** servers inside a managed auto-scaling group which by its turn is behind a managed elastic load balancer, all handled by beanstalk itself.

-**T2.nano** instances are used to keep the costs low :)
+For this service I use **T2.nano** instances in order to keep the costs at a minimal, in case you were interested :)

 The Spito API is written in [#Go](https://golang.org/) (source code found in _Conclusion_ section).

 ### AWS CloudFormation

-[AWS Cloud Formation](https://aws.amazon.com/cloudformation/) is a **future** feature I will add in the project in order to automate the infrastructure creation.
+[AWS Cloud Formation](https://aws.amazon.com/cloudformation/) is a **future** feature I will add to the project in order to automate the infrastructure creation.
 As developers we love code, so everything needs to be in code :)

 _Coming soon_

 ## Conclusion

-Through this project I learnt a ton about **Elastic Beanstalk** and how to use **Cloud Formation** even for dynamic requests, and re-used the knowledge and tricks from my last project (the aforementioned article about static websites).
+Through this project I learnt a ton about **Elastic Beanstalk** and how to use **Cloudfront** even for dynamic requests, and also re-used the knowledge and tricks from my last project (the aforementioned article about static websites).

 I open-sourced the application, both the website and the REST API, but keep in mind that this is **only** the application.
 I still haven't added the CloudFormation template which creates and bootstraps the required AWS services in an automated way.

 Source code

 * [Spitoweb client](https://github.com/lambrospetrou/spitoweb)
 * [Spito API](https://github.com/lambrospetrou/spito)

-_Note: The client has been written a long time ago so it clearly does not follow Dart best-practices but it could be useful to read if you are into Dart too :)_
+_**Warning**: The client (spitoweb) has been written a long time ago so it clearly does not follow Dart best-practices, however it could be useful to read if you are into Dart too :)_

 **Ah,** and before I forget, you can find **Spito** at [http://spi.to](http://spi.to).